-"The importance of our art and culture is as important now as it was 300 years ago.
-Seeing the amount of people doing our art - through language, carving, or dance - and keeping our heritage alive and moving is amazing!" - Sitka Mask Carver and Cedar Weaver help define the community but create local jobs, boost spending in town, and are top draws for sustainable tourism.
+This finding could have been written specifically about Sitka.
+Sitka's historic, cultural, and arts resources not only help define the community but create local jobs, boost spending in town, and are top draws for sustainable tourism.
 As examples, Sitka's Brand tagline is "Art Meets Wild Alaska," and the Visit Sitka website highlights four broad themes for visitors: Adventure, Culture, Wildlife, Art.